npgo22/APRLPrints/README.md

 # Commonly used footprints
 *NOTE: This project was originally for use in APRL*

 This repo contains a set of common libraries to use with KiCAD for clubs such as APRL (Aggie Propulsion & Rocketry Lab).
-It contains common footprints and their symbols.
+It contains common footprints **ONLY**.
+It is up to the designer to map the footprint numbers to their schematic symbols.
+Be sure to check datasheets!

 ## Usage
 Simply use git submodules to add this repo.
 I'd recommend adding a subdirectory to your project called "external", then adding the submodule there.
 This is because I used the following convention to embed 3D models: